 Sometimes with an organising project, things don't fit the way you want them to, or it doesn't look the way you were picturing...I wasn't happy with my first attempt so I made a few adjustments.

 The baskets down the bottom weren't able to slide easily as they were a bit too wide, and I wasn't a fan of how jumbled everything looked in the freezer door.
 Luckily, I had storage containers (from the dollar store) lying around from previous projects, so I measured these white ones up against the current baskets.
 They were slightly narrower, and I had 3 so they were perfect for what I needed.

 I transferred the meat over, and the basket, although narrower, still held quite a lot.

 Here is my second attempt, which I was a lot happier with.
-The top shelf hold the veggie scrap bag and a container for the bags of stock we make.
-Next to the peas & fish finger containers are bread products.
-The bottom shelf now fits all the containers so they can slide in and out easily (and yes, that is a whole chicken in the fish basket!
-I hadn't bought any fish this week so I just popped it in there for now!).
+The top shelf holds the veggie scrap bag and a container for the bags of stock we make.
+Next to the smaller Tupperware containers are bread products.
+The bottom shelf now fits all the meat storage containers so they can slide in and out easily (and yes, that is a whole chicken in the fish basket!
+I hadn't bought any fish this week so I just popped it in there for the time being).

-I used smaller containers to corral a few random items, such as paddlepops, the ends of parmesan, which we like to throw into minestrone (delicious!), and bananas which I try to have a stock of in the freezer for baking.
-Pastry and wraps are standing in the bottom compartment, while the top has the bread crusts that I collect to make the breadcrumbs, and the ice brick and wrapped filo pastry.
+I used smaller containers to corral a few random items, such as paddlepops, the ends of parmesan, which we like to throw into minestrone (delicious!), and frozen bananas for baking.
+Pastry and wraps are standing in the bottom compartment, while the top has the bread crusts that I collect to make the breadcrumbs, the ice brick and wrapped filo pastry.